Pirthvi-Hasan/Coursera_Capstone/README.md

 # Coursera_Capstone
-This Repo is created for coursera capstone projects.
+This Repo contains Capstone Projects done for the **IBM Data Science Professional Certificate** course provided by *Coursera*.